Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 The 2026 Pick: Coolify

 That said, all three are excellent projects.
-The best platform is the one you’ll actually use and maintain.
+Use what fits your brain.
+The best platform is the one you’ll actually maintain.

 Getting Started